Kalispera Greece Kalymnos.

 The Greek daily life is always present, around the clock, year round.
 Indeed, there are some knick knack shops and sponge hawkers along the waterfront, but otherwise it is the Greek everyday life that dominates.
 As a tourist, one disappear in the crowd, especially at night when all dressed up villagers stroll from the alleys to go on their volta, or to have a good time at one of the nice ouzeries.

-Port promenade in Pothia.
-Kalymnos.
+The port promenade in Pothia on Kalymnos.

 Part of the port promenade in Pothia.

 Pothia offers all sorts of amenities, such as banks, travel agencies, record stores, supermarkets, bus station, taxi rank, tavernas, bars, ouzeries, kafenións and gyros places.
 There are also two interesting museums: the Nautical Museum on the waterfront shows objects from Kalymnos interesting maritime history, and the Archaeological Museum which lies a little out of the way and is difficult to find.
 The Archaeological Museum is newly renovated and well worth a visit.
 To get there, walk or drive the main shopping street out of Pothia, towards Chora (which is built togheter with Pothia).
-(The sidewalks along the shopping street must be the island world's highest.)
+The sidewalks along the shopping street must be the island world's highest.

-Archaeological Museum of Pothia in Kalymnos.
+Archaeological Museum of Pothia on Kalymnos.

 Archaeological Museum of Pothia.